top of page

 My role

 As the lead designer, I carried the responsibility of envisioning and implementing the app’s redesign.
-This wasn’t just a job—it was a deeply personal journey, as the team trusted me with the project’s visual evolution from the onset .
+This wasn’t just a job, it was a deeply personal journey, as the team trusted me with the project’s visual evolution from the onset .

-My key contributions included:
+My contributions included:

-Creating comprehensive branding guidelines, expanding the color palette, typography, and logo variations for flexibility and consistency.
+• Created comprehensive branding guidelines, expanding the color palette, typography, and logo variations for flexibility and consistency.

-Designing a new iconography system tailored to scriptwriting, ensuring clarity and cohesion across the app.
+• Designed a new iconography system tailored to scriptwriting, ensuring clarity and cohesion across the app.

-Creating custom illustrations for marketing materials to promote the app and its new features.
+• Created custom illustrations for marketing materials to promote the app and its new features.

-Collaborating closely with developers, the CEO, and the project manager to align design and functionality.
+• Collaborated closely with developers, the CEO, and the project manager to align design and functionality.

 An illustration I created for an iOS marketing event.